sah/java-tutorial/04-Java-Helper.md

 SauceOnDemandTestWatcher resultReportingTestWatcher = new SauceOnDemandTestWatcher(this, authentication);

 ```
-The com.saucelabs.common.SauceOnDemandAuthentication instance will be created with your Sauce OnDemand user name and access key, which will
+The `com.saucelabs.common.SauceOnDemandAuthentication` instance will be created with your Sauce OnDemand user name and access key, which will
-in turn be used to create the com.saucelabs.junit.SauceOnDemandTestWatcher instance.
+in turn be used to create the `com.saucelabs.junit.SauceOnDemandTestWatcher` instance.

-The SauceOnDemandTestWatcher instance will invoke the [Sauce REST API] to mark the Sauce Job as passed or failed if the JUnit test passes or fails.
-It will also output the Sauce OnDemand session id to the stdout so that the [Sauce CI plugins] can parse the session id.
+The SauceOnDemandTestWatcher instance will invoke the [Sauce REST API](http://saucelabs.com/docs/rest) to mark the Sauce Job as passed or failed if the JUnit test passes or fails.
+It will also output the Sauce OnDemand session id to the stdout so that the Sauce plugins for [Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Sauce+OnDemand+Plugin) and [Bamboo](https://marketplace.atlassian.com/plugins/com.saucelabs.bamboo.bamboo-sauceondemand-plugin) can parse the session id.

 **TestNG**